Rational curves and the Hilbert Property on Jacobian Kummer varieties: Introduction

 The study of the Hilbert Property for K3 surfaces was first addressed by Corvaja and Zannier in \cite{Corvaja-Zannier}, and they verified it for the diagonal quartic surface $x^4+y^4=z^4+w^4$ \cite[Theorem 1.6]{Corvaja-Zannier} using multiple elliptic fibrations.
 The same method was formalised and applied in the recent work of Demeio \cite[Proposition 4.2.1]{Demeio}.
 He establishes the Hilbert Property for the Kummer surface $\Kum(E_1\times E_2)$ associated to the product of two elliptic curves $E_1,E_2$ over $K$, under the assumption that rational points on $\Kum(E_1\times E_2)$ are Zariski dense.
 (Demeio's theorem is stated over a number field and contains the stronger assumption that the elliptic curves have positive Mordell-Weil ranks.
 In fact, the proof of \cite[Theorem 1.0.2]{Demeio} works for any finitely generated field $K$ of characteristic $0$ and only assumes that the set of rational points is Zariski dense.
 This is known to hold unconditionally unless $j(E_1)=j(E_2)\in\{0,1728\}$, thanks to the work of Kuwata--Wang \cite{K-W}.)
 The second author studied in \cite{Huang} various Kummer surfaces associated to torsors under the product of two elliptic curves, though the Hilbert Property for such surfaces remains still open.
 More recently, the first author and Mezzedimi \cite{potential} have shown that the Hilbert Property holds for Kummer surfaces if one allows a finite field extension of the base field $K$.

 The elliptic fibrations (modulo automophisms) of a generic Jacobian Kummer surface (i.e. $\Jac(H)$ has no extra endomorphisms) over an algebraically closed field have been classified by Kumar in \cite{Kumar}.
 Unfortunately, in general none of these fibrations descend to $K$ and thus, it is not possible to apply directly the method of \cite{Demeio} over $K$.
-Instead, the novelty of our proofs of Theorem~\ref{dim2} is, amongst other things, the use of rational curves on $\Kum(\Jac(H))$.
+Instead, the novelty of our proof of Theorem~\ref{dim2} is, amongst other things, the use of rational curves on $\Kum(\Jac(H))$.
 To the authors' knowledge, this is the first time that rational curves have been used to prove the Hilbert Property for non-unirational varieties.

 In fact, our approach allows us to settle \Cref{conj:CZ} for a family of higher-dimensional varieties.
-We are not aware of any previous results on the Hilbert Property for non-unirational varieties of dimension $>2$, apart from naive constructions like product varieties. \begin{theorem} Let $H$ be a smooth, projective hyperelliptic curve over $K$ of odd degree, i.e., $H$ is defined by an affine model $y^2=f(x)$ with $f$ separable of degree $2g+1$.
+We are not aware of any previous results on the Hilbert Property for non-unirational varieties of dimension $>2$, apart from naive constructions like product varieties. \begin{theorem} Let $H$ be a smooth, projective hyperelliptic curve of genus $g\geq 3$ and of odd degree over $K$, i.e., $H$ is defined by an affine model $y^2=f(x)$ with $f$ separable of degree $2g+1$.
 Then the variety $\Kum(\Jac(H))$ has the Hilbert Property. \end{theorem}